-Next, you will need to complete JMU's 2014 summer financial aid application, which you can access on our website beginning March 24, 2014.
+Next, you will need to complete the JMU 2015 Summer School Financial Aid Application, which you can access on our website beginning March 23, 2015.
 The Office of Financial Aid and Scholarships will use the information from these two forms to determine your eligibility for Federal Pell Grant, Federal Direct Loan, Federal Grad PLUS Direct Loan, and Federal Parent PLUS Direct Loan funding during the summer.
 If you anticipate receiving the Federal Pell Grant, you should complete the summer aid application regardless of enrollment level.
 You can learn more about summer financial aid by reading the Summer Instructions.

 JMU’s fiscal year runs from July 1st—June 30th.
 Every summer JMU implements a “disbursement freeze” around the middle of June until shortly after July 1st to reconcile the current business year and open processing for the next.
 We are unable to disburse any financial aid funds during the reconciliation period.
 Additionally, the University Business Office is unable to generate any refunds during this period.

 As a result of this, it is possible for some summer school students not to receive their financial aid disbursements or refunds until sometime in July or August.
 This is not a new process, but something JMU experiences every summer.
 As in prior summers, we will process your financial aid as quickly as possible, but please be aware there may be some unavoidable delays due to the fiscal year reconciliation process.

 As a result of federal regulations governing aid eligibility in modular terms (i.e., summer mini-sessions), it is possible to receive a passing grade in one summer course, withdraw from another, and have part of your financial aid immediately retracted.
 This is just one of many scenarios.